May 6, 2021

 During the event, youth will be evaluated by the experts in their presentation groups based on their individual presentations.
 Papers will be evaluated by a member of the World Food Prize Foundation Board of Reviewers and each youth will receive individualized feedback on their research.

-The top performing youth will be considered as possible delegates to represent Michigan at the World Food Prize Global Youth Institute in Des Moines, Iowa, October 2020.
+The top performing youth will be considered as possible delegates to represent Michigan at the World Food Prize Global Youth Institute in Des Moines, Iowa (or virtually), October 2021.
 The quality of student research papers and presentations will be the primary measurements used to select potential World Food Prize Global Youth Institute delegates from Michigan.
 Students selected as finalists to join Michigan's delegation to the World Food Prize Global Youth Institute will be invited to participate in an video conference interview with the WFPMIYI coordinators.

 About the Global Youth Institute: Youth selected to be a Michigan delegate will join over 300 other outstanding high school students and mentors from across the United States and around the world for an exciting three day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize’s annual international symposium.